-- Build the Payment Form – With the help of a developer, you can build a fully-custom payment form and have it integrated with your website.
+- Build the Payment Form – With the help of a developer, you can build a fully-custom payment form and integrate it with your website.

 - Integrate with Payment Processor – Ensure your merchant provider can link to your custom web form.
-This is most easily done if they work on an open API basis.
+Working on an open API basis assist this.

-- Testing and Launch – Ensure the form is fully vetted using all available forms of payment in a test scenario.
+- Testing and Launch – Ensure the form is fully vetted using all available payment forms in a test scenario.
 If all is well, you can light up the form and have customers sending online payments your way lickedy-split.